LFBernardo/Nfdump-Geo/README.md

 # Nfdump-Geo
-Basic script to output NFDUMP data into CSV format with most pertinent fields.
+Basic script to output NFDUMP data into delimited format with most pertinent fields.

 The steps performed in the script as per following numbered items.